Attractions, Beaches & Things to Do in Samothraki

 Probably the most beautiful sandy beach on an island where the majority are pebble beaches.
 It also has a restaurant and a beach bar.

 Remote beach that can be reached either by a daily boat cruise or by a 4-hour demanding hiking through one of the most dangerous island gorges.

-At the northeast coast of the island and by the homonymous stream is located the tower of Fonias.
+At the northeast coast of the island and by the homonymous stream, you will find the tower of Fonias.
+Great views.

 Questions & Answers about Samothraki

 - An untouched Greek island, where the visitor can swim in the stream's freshwater.

 - Famous for the mystical religious rituals of the past, the Sacraments of Kaveiria.